ChadTiffin/APICodeIgniterBoilerplatev2/README.md

 Allowing Public Access to Specific Endpoints
 ----

 Some endpoints may need to be public access (not requiring Authentication via API key or token), for example the `/api/User/authenticate` endpoint, which takes a username & password and returns an API key.
 In these cases there exists a `$unprotected_endpoints` property in the `API` Controller class (`/application/controllers/Api.php`) which is an array of endpoints.
-To set an enpoint for open access, simply add it as an element to that array like so:
+To set an endpoint for open access, simply add it as an element to that array like so:

 ~~~
 public $unprotected_endpoints = [